 This 1.6-mile hike (or longer) visits the biggest trees in Yosemite.

 |Trail of 100 Giants in Giant Sequoia National Monument|

-This pave half-mile loop visits a grove of giant sequoias alongside Western Divide Highway.
+This paved 0.5 to 1.3-mile loop visits a grove of giant sequoias alongside Western Divide Highway.

 |North Grove – Big Trees Trail in Calaveras Big Trees State Park|

 This easy 1.5-mile loop explores the first giant sequoias discovered by settlers in California.